top of page

-The Seiko 6139 "Pogue" automatic chronograph – a historical movement in its own right, like this full serviced 1972 Seiko 6139-6005 "True Pogue" here, on its original H-link bracelet – was one of the first automatic chronographs created and ranks with Zenith’s El Primero and Heuer’s Calibre 11.
+The Seiko 6139 "Pogue" automatic chronograph – a historical movement in its own right, like this full-serviced 1972 Seiko 6139-6005 "True Pogue" chronograph here, on its original Seiko H-link bracelet – was the world's first automatic chronograph, beating out the likes of Zenith’s El Primero and Heuer’s Calibre 11.

 Those who know vintage Seiko - in particular 6139 chronograph's - know these Seiko 6139 "True Pogue" chronographs seldom come up for sale.